Teamwork and the role of reflection

 Even if leaders knew the value of reflection, it would be hard to implement.
 As it is, reflection is an unknown capacity that has enormous potential to accelerate learning.
 According to Jack Mezirow, founder of transformative learning theory, without reflection, there is no learning.
 My experience tells me he’s right.

-At our last team meeting, my virtual team and I went through a process of reflecting on what is going well and what could go better.
-We have made great strides since our face-to-face meeting in January and our ability to talk together openly and honestly keeps improving.
+At our last team meeting, my virtual team and I went through a process of reflecting on what is going well and what we could do better.
+We have made great strides since our face-to-face meeting in January, and our ability to talk together openly and honestly keeps improving.
 We challenge each other and disagree when we need to, inviting and welcoming all perspectives.
 It helps us create programs and develop online products and services that are better because of our collective efforts.
-Everybody has a different part to play and we coordinate and align our work to contribute our best.
+Everybody has a different part to play, and we coordinate and align our work to contribute our best.

 Reflection has positive outcomes of shared meanings, greater coordination, and clearer communications.
 When teams reflect together, they gain insights and coordinate their actions to accomplish change.
 Without reflection, teams still learn and coordinate action, but the cohesive interconnectedness just doesn’t begin to hum with excitement, like a neural net flowing with electricity.
 Reflection processes help people align and interconnect.